kurtmoser/aoc2018/README.md

 After initally solving using 2-dimensional list for grid, I experimented by replacing it with defaultdict but that caused program to run more than twice as slow.

+### Day 18

+Part 1 is implementing variation of Conway's Game of Life over small number of iterations.
+An interesting note from discussions was that since each state can evolve only into single next one then by using letters to indicate cell type ('o' - open ground, 't' - trees, 'l' - lumberyard) we can perform evolution in-place by swapping case for cells that are going to change.
+Once evolution for all cells has been calculated we move over grid and replace the ones containing uppercase values with their new states.

+Since iteration count for part 2 is large, it seems reasonable to attempt to find some kind of a cycle/pattern in evolving resource values.
+This cycle reveals itself after ~400-500 iterations allowing us to calculate it's length.
+Then we can simply use modulus to figure out which value in the cycle corresponds to the 1000000000th iteration.

+See also: Conway's Game of Life, Floyd's Tortoise and Hare

 ### Day 22

 Part 1 is straightforward - first calculate erosion level for borders, then calculate erosion levels for inner grid line by line.
 After that risk level is just sum erosion level mods over matrix.